Julian Schnabel: Art career

 Schnabel's style is characterised by very large scale paintings.
 He uses diverse materials such as plaster, wax, photographs, antlers, velvet and ceramics.
 His paintings make use of canvas, wood, muslin and even surfboards.
 His paintings often combine abstract and figurative elements.
-Due to the size, weight and depth of his works, they are often given sculptural properties.
+Due to the size, weight, and depth of his works, they are often given sculptural properties.

 In 2002, Schnabel painted the cover artwork for the Red Hot Chili Peppers' eighth studio album, By the Way.
 The woman featured on the cover of By the Way is Julian's daughter, Stella Schnabel, who was band member John Frusciante's then-girlfriend.[59]
 Regarding the artwork, Frusciante noted: "My girlfriend's father offered to do the album art, so we sent him rough mixes of eight songs, and he just got the vibe of the album from that.
 He said that he wouldn't be offended if we didn't like it, but we loved what he did.
 He's also given us great covers for all the singles.
 He's a true artist."

-Schnabel had an exhibition at the Art Gallery of Ontario in Toronto, which ran from September 1, 2010 to January 2, 2011 and occupied the entirety of the gallery's fifth floor.
+Schnabel had an exhibition at the Art Gallery of Ontario in Toronto, which ran from September 1, 2010, to January 2, 2011, and occupied the entirety of the gallery's fifth floor.
 It examined "the rich interplay between Schnabel's paintings and films".
 In 2011 Museo Correr exhibited Julian Schnabel: Permanently Becoming and the Architecture of Seeing, a selected survey show of Schnabel's career curated by Norman Rosenthal.

 Art critic Robert Hughes was one of the most outspoken critics of his work; he once stated that "Schnabel's work is to painting what Stallone's is to acting: a lurching display of oily pectorals."

 In the 2017 Swedish film The Square, set in a museum of modern art, Dominic West plays a character modeled on Schnabel.

+Art market

+The highest price paid for one of his paintings at the art market was for Ethnic Type #14 (1984), sold by $1,452,500 at Christie's, on 15 November 2017.

 Film career

-Schnabel began his film career in the 1990s with the film Basquiat, a biopic on the painter Jean-Michel Basquiat (1996), followed by Before Night Falls (2000), an adaptation of Reinaldo Arenas' autobiographical novel, which he also produced, and which won the Grand Jury Prize at the Venice Film Festival.
+Schnabel began his film career in the 1990s with the film Basquiat, a biopic on the painter Jean-Michel Basquiat (1996), followed by Before Night Falls (2000), an adaptation of Reinaldo Arenas's autobiographical novel, which he also produced, and which won the Grand Jury Prize at the Venice Film Festival.
 He directed The Diving Bell and the Butterfly (2007), an adaptation (with a screenplay by Ronald Harwood) of a French memoir by Jean-Dominique Bauby.
 The Diving Bell and the Butterfly earned him the award for best director at the 2007 Cannes Film Festival, the Golden Globe for best director, the Independent Spirit Award for best director, and a nomination for the Academy Award for Best Director.